-5. Discovery Cutoff: May 18, 2012
+5. Discovery Cutoff: August 17, 2012

-Discovery is stayed until the court decides the pending motion to dismiss.
 All discovery in this case must be completed not later than the date set forth above, absent written agreement of all parties to some other date.
 Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37 and 45.
 Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the contrary.